Here are five of the best ways to spot a CV bluff.

 Don’t call the number provided

-Putting down a fake reference is the oldest trick in the book, and it can be difficult sometimes to discern if a reference is who they say they are.
+Putting down a fake reference is the oldest trick in the book, and it can be difficult sometimes to discern if a referee is who they say they are.

 The person you are calling could be the applicant’s friend or family member, or indeed a colleague who does not hold a managerial position.
-Where possible, just call the company and ask to speak to the person named.
+Where possible, or if you are slightly suspicious, just call the company and ask to speak to the person named.
 This will ensure the person you’re talking to is who they say they are.

 Fill the gaps

-Finding out a candidate’s reasons for leaving a previous job is important, but sometimes applicants may not be entirely honest with you on this point, especially if they’ve been fired.
+Finding out a candidate’s reasons for leaving a previous job is important, but sometimes applicants may not be entirely honest with you on this point, especially if they’ve been let go in acrimonious circumstances.

-Therefore, it’s important to read between the lines with a CV and try and identify gaps; where a gap of say a couple of months is common between roles, it’s possible this person may have a history of being dismissed.
+Therefore, it’s important to read between the lines with a CV and try and identify gaps that may seem a bit odd.

 RELATED: How to hire a dream team.